Product Code: KEP-103

 Goods are tangible objects that satisfy people's wants.
-Black amp; Flare Fit Dress Fit Black amp; Services are actions, such as haircuts and car repair, which also satisfy people's wants.
+Vastrasutra Crepe White And Black Dress Services are actions, such as haircuts and car repair, which also satisfy people's wants.
 A key point to emphasize to young children is that goods and services must be produced - they don't appear magically on store shelves.
 Similarly, they are produced using scarce productive resources (natural, human, and capital); thus, the goods and services themselves are considered scarce.

 Depending on the grade level, it may be appropriate to teach the distinction between consumer goods and capital goods.
 Consumer goods are the "final" goods purchased by consumers.
 Capital goods are those used to produce other goods and services (e.g. tools, equipment, machinery).
 A skillful teacher can use these concepts to help students think about their futures in the world of work.
 Instead of asking students what they want to be when they grow up, ask them to identify what goods or services they might want to produce when they grow up.

 Dress White Crepe Vastrasutra And Black Understanding

 Teach the distinction between "Capital Goods" and "Consumer Goods."
 Capital Goods are goods used to create other goods.
 Consumer goods are final products.
 Instead of asking your students what they want to do when they grow up, ask what kind of goods or services they want to produce or offer.